Fresa/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `vnet_subnet_id` - The ID of the Subnet where the Agents in the Pool are provisioned.

 * `zones` - Specifies the Availability Zones where the Nodes within this Agent Pool exist.

 ---

+A `azure_active_directory_role_based_access_control` block exports the following:

+* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.

+* `tenant_id` - The Tenant ID used for Azure Active Directory Application.

+* `admin_group_object_ids` - A list of Object IDs of Azure Active Directory Groups which have Admin Role on the Cluster.

+* `azure_rbac_enabled` - Is Role Based Access Control based on Azure AD enabled?

+* `client_app_id` - The Client ID of an Azure Active Directory Application.

+* `server_app_id` - The Server ID of an Azure Active Directory Application.

+---